Ivy League Early Decision: Nov 1 Deadline!

 - Early Decision Tip #1: Only submit your best work.
 Yes, early decision will help you, but if you’re struggling to finish your college admissions essays on time, just to get in by the deadline, and as a result are submitting sub-par, or what you know is not your best work, it is better to WAIT and submit regular decision, than get rejected now because you ran out of time.

 - Early Decision Tip #2: Make sure you’ve chosen the best school for your early decision (or early action) pick!
-I usually tell my students who work with me via my Ivy League College Admissions Consulting service, that you want to pick the most difficult school on your list for early decision, as it will give you a slight (slight! as in many 5-10%) boost to your chances, BUT you don’t want to “waste” your decision if you truly, truly, don’t have a fighting chance of being competitive for the school.
+I usually tell my students who work with me via my Ivy League College Admissions Consulting service, that you want to pick the most difficult school on your list for early decision, because it will give you a slight (slight! as in many 5-10%) boost to your chances, BUT you don’t want to “waste” your decision if you truly, truly, don’t have a fighting chance of being competitive for the school.

 My caveat?
 Choose wisely.

 - Early Decision Tip #4: If you’re a legacy SAY IT.
 I know in this day and age we all like to think that everything is above board and equal, but the truth is, the Ivy League schools still value legacy.
 That means if your mom or dad went to Harvard, as with your Early Decision choice, it will give you a slight boost.
-Now, for all those who are not legacy, that doesn’t mean you’re out of the running.
-It doesn’t even mean you’ll be looked over in favor of someone who is — it just means that if you have a family member who graduated from the school, take advantage of the “boost” and make sure you say it within one of the essays, and not just on the application.
+However, for all those who are not legacy, that doesn’t mean you’re out of the running.
+It doesn’t even mean you’ll be looked over in favor of someone who is — it just means that if you have a family member who graduated from the school, also take advantage of the “boost” and make sure you say it within one of the essays, and not just on the application.

 - Early Decision Tip #5: As with the above, if you are ranked nationally as an athlete in any sport, SAY IT.
-I’m surprised how many students have very significant achievements in all kinds of athletics, but because they are not being actively recruited, think this just doesn’t matter.
+I’m surprised how many students have very significant achievements in all kinds of athletics, but, because they are not being actively recruited, think this just doesn’t matter.
 It matters.
 As with everything else above, it will give you a “boost.”
 You want the boost.

 - Early Decision Tip #6: Make sure you are choosing the strongest topic for your Common App essay!
 The Common App essay, as all of you reading this know, is THE most important part of your college application after your grades + SAT / ACT.
 You better make sure you have chosen the best topic for you.
 The most common mistake I see with my students, over and over again, is choosing a weak topic.
-If you’re not sure if your topic is weak or not, seek out someone like me, and I will be happy to tell you.
+If you’re not sure and if your topic is weak or not, seek out someone like me, and I will be happy to tell you.
 As you can see in the link below, I offer free consultations.
 Did you hear that?
 That’s FREE.

 - Early Decision Tip #7: Always take advantage of any “additional information” essay and do it.
 Each essay, again, is an opportunity to show a different side of yourself.
-Why would you not take this opportunity to tell the admissions committee even more?
+Why would you not take this opportunity and, tell the admissions committee even more?

 Good luck, and reach out to me if you’re looking for more bespoke Ivy League college admissions support or advice.
 Thinking of transferring?
 Check out my blog post here: Transferring to the Ivy League?